TEACHERS

 Where to start: Digital Families

-The STEP Digital Families Programme supports the use of digital devices to increase educational opportunities for children and all family members.
-We provide digital kit, culturally-relevant, resources and a staff support network.
+The STEP Digital Families Programme supports the use of digital devices to increase educational opportunities for children and family members.
+We provide digital kit, culturally-relevant resources and support.
 Find out more and get involved.

 PLANNING and documenting LEARNING

-The Learning Planner is designed to support short and medium term planning with children and families.
-This booklet is designed to accompany the Digital Families Programme and is particularly useful for those new to supporting learning at home.
+The Learning Planner is designed to support short and medium term planning with children and families while in school or when travelling.
+The Planner accompanies the Digital Families Programme.
+It is particularly useful for those new to supporting learning.

 Personalised and easy to use, our Learning App offers an intuitive, two-way communication between learners and teachers.
 Use it to plan, share learning and reflect on progress together.
 The app is free and hosted on a secure server.